 Fat Transfer Breast Augmentation

-In addition to increasing breast size with implants, patients who desire a small increase in breast size might consider fat transfer.
-With this procedure, the patient undergoes liposuction to remove fat, which is then purified and grafted into the breast.
+Patients who are interested in breast augmentation without implants can attain a small increase in breast size with fat transfer.
+With this procedure, Dr. Nimtz removes fat with liposuction then purifies it and injects it into the breast.
 The patient can see a subtle, more natural effect with fat transfer and receives the benefit of enhancing contours with liposuction as well.